 A portion of our Portfolio Investments, and the income received by us with respect to such Portfolio Investments, may be denominated in currencies other than U.S. dollars.
 However, our books will be maintained, and capital contributions to and distributions from us generally will be made, in U.S. dollars.
 Accordingly, changes in currency exchange rates may adversely affect the dollar value of Portfolio Investments, interest amounts and other payments received by us, gains and losses realized on the sale of investments and the amount of distributions, if any, to be made by us.
 We will incur costs in converting investment proceeds from one currency to another.
 The Adviser may enter into hedging transactions designed to reduce such currency risks.
-See also "-Failure to hedge effectively against interest rate changes may materially adversely affect our results of operations and financial condition." below.
+See also "Failure to hedge effectively against interest rate changes may materially adversely affect our results of operations and financial condition." below.
 Furthermore, Shares are denominated in U.S. dollars.
-Investors subscribing for Shares in any country in which U.S. dollars are not the local currency should note that changes in the value of exchange between U.S. dollars and such currency may have an adverse effect on the value, price or income of the investment to such investor.
-There may be foreign exchange regulations applicable to investments in foreign currencies in certain jurisdictions.
+Investors subscribing for Shares in any country in which U.S. dollars are not the local currency should note that changes in the value of exchange regulations applicable to investments in foreign currencies in certain jurisdictions.
 Each prospective investor should consult with its own counsel and advisors as to all legal, tax, financial and related matters concerning an investment in the Shares.